Actions we take today should not compromise the outcomes received by investors tomorrow.

-Our approach to climate change has received international recognition via the Asset Owners Disclosure Project (AODP) which has ranked First State Super with a AAA rating and the third highest rating globally.
+Our approach to climate change has received international recognition via the Asset Owners Disclosure Project (AODP) which has ranked First State Super 13th globally with a BBB rating and the highest ranked asset owner in Asia Pacific.

-In addition to being a signatory to the United Nations Principles of Responsible Investment, we are signatories to the recent Climate Action 100+, which was launched recently at the One Planet Summit in Paris.
+In addition to being a signatory to the United Nations Principles of Responsible Investment, we are signatories to the recent Climate Action 100+, which was launched in 2017 at the One Planet Summit in Paris.
 This program seeks to engage the world’s largest green-house gas emitting companies on climate action.

 Proxy votingShow more

-More information on our approach and our proxy voting summary for Australian shares and International shares.
+More information on our approach and our proxy voting summary for Australian shares and International shares is available